karlokr/pihole-master-list/README.md

 # pihole-master-list
-A compiled list of several blocklists for pihole, blocks over 3,000,000 domains
+A compiled list of several blocklists for pihole, blocks over 3,000,000 domains.
+Also includes my whitelist for some common sites and my custom blacklisted domains

 Note: This list is compiled from the following links